-There are several exemptions related to capital income received by natural persons.
+There are several exemptions related to capital income received by natural persons as opposed to legal persons.
+The latter may be a private (business entity or non-governmental organization) or public (government) organization.
 First, the capital income threshold that qualifies for paying the tax is above GH¢ 50.00 during the year of assessment.
 All capital incomes below this amount are exempted.
 Second, capital gains resulting from a transfer of ownership of the asset by a person to that person's spouse, child, parent, brother, sister, aunt, uncle, nephew, or niece are also exempted.
 Lastly, capital gains resulting from a transfer of ownership of the asset between former spouses as part of a divorce settlement or a genuine separation agreement are also exempted.